jgrocha/LocationPlans/Readme.md

 ### Client (web app)

 The web application is developed in HTML, CSS and Javascript, taking advantage of the well known libraries ExtJS 6, GeoExt 3 and OpenLayers 3.x.

 ### Server

-The server is written in Javascript, using node.js.
+The server is written in Javascript. node.js is required to run the server code.
 Several node modules are used.

 ### Print server